opsomerto/structure-informed-rvas/README.md

 ## Introduction
 The 3D neighborhood test systematically identifies neighborhoods within a protein that have significant enrichments of case missense variants over control missense variants.
+For more information, see our manuscript: https://www.medrxiv.org/content/10.64898/2026.05.29.26354366v1.
+To reproduce results from the manuscript, first complete complete the setup for this software and then go to https://tinyurl.com/462tz36j for the input data and scripts.

 ## Installation & Setup